Passport to English Logo

 Does Maria play?

-Change these sentences to questions.
-First you have to identify if the verb is "to be" or another verb in the present to know how to form the question.
+Change these sentences into questions.
+First, identify whether the verb is to be or another verb in the present tense to know how to form the question.
+Make sure you use correct capitalization and include the question mark at the end.

 example